 - Community abuse and neglect professionals

-We provide forensic medical evaluations and interviews, behavioral health assessments and counseling, multidisciplinary team review and case tracking, research and collaborative partnerships.
+We provide forensic medical evaluations and interviews, behavioral health assessments and counseling, multidisciplinary team review and case tracking, and research and collaborative partnerships.
 In addition to clinical services, the Stephanie V. Blank Center for Safe and Healthy Children offers ongoing training, education and consultation.